Back to all articles

 When your device recommends a system update, don’t ignore it, because taking the time to perform security updates is a big part of keeping your digital identity squeaky clean and extra safe while.

-While the Fourth Amendment protects citizens against unreasonable searches and seizures by the government, private employers actually are able to legally track their employees through surveillance software.
+While the Fourth Amendment protects citizens against unreasonable searches and seizures by the government, private employers can legally track their employees through surveillance software.

 • Time Doctor downloads videos of employees’ screens while they work and can also enable a computer’s webcam to take a picture of the employee every 10 minutes.